aaSemble/python-aasemble.django/docs/Testing.md

 ### Dennis

 Dennis is fairly new user.
-He has a single repository and a single package source configured.
 He signed up using Github.
 He has 1 repositories and 1 package source.
 He has asked BrandonCorp to help him manage his repository.

 ### Eric